LibEMG/libemg/docs/source/documentation/supported_hardware/supported_hardware_doc.md

 - `num channels` is the number of channels being read.
 - `min and max values` are the maximum values read from the data.
 - `resolution` is the predicted resolution in bits based on the data seen.
-- `time between_samples` is the average and standard deviation between sample reads.
 - `repeating values` is the number of repeated values in the input data.
 Repeating values that are > 0 indicate that there might be some issues (e.g., the hardware sensor is malfunctioning).

 ## Creating Custom Streamers